gotmax23/Containerfiles/Containerfiles/systemd/README.md

 ## Footnotes

 [^1]: This distro version is not listed at [https://galaxy.ansible.com/api/v1/platforms/](https://galaxy.ansible.com/api/v1/platforms/).
+Unfortunately, Ansible Galaxy has not updated its platform list in a while, and certain newer distros versions are missing.
+The `galaxy_version`s that link to this footnote are simply a reflection of what the platform version *should* be based on the existing pattern.
+Please see [ansible/galaxy#2533](https://github.com/ansible/galaxy/issues/2533) for more information.

 [^2]: See [https://developers.redhat.com/articles/ubi-faq#community](https://developers.redhat.com/articles/ubi-faq#community).